 IT professionals with healthcare experience can be invaluable to your organization in ensuring that all necessary security measures are in place to protect patient confidentiality.
 It isn’t always practical or feasible, though, to have all of the cyber security expertise required in an in-house team that is busy managing other important IT projects.
 If you’re in this situation, then reach out to our experienced healthcare staffing service today to find qualified professionals for your organization.

-At HealthTECH Resources, we seamlessly fill in staffing gaps to enhance EHR cyber security for healthcare organizations across the country.
+At HealthTECH Resources, we seamlessly fill in staffing gaps to enhance EHR implementation and cyber security for healthcare organizations across the country.
 Experts from our deep and wide professional network will work alongside your healthcare IT team to identify threats and create an ISP that protects for today and has built-in protections for the future.
 Our professionals can also train your IT team in ISP protocols and best practices by using an engaging and interactive approach.

 PRESIDENT/CEO AT HEALTHTECH RESOURCES